Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Introduction

-Applying this framework reveals our central finding: a widespread "linear reasoning bottleneck," where the generative performance of most leading VLMs is statistically equivalent or lower than the LSC on their own visual embeddings.
-The few models that surpass this ceiling do so via two distinct pathways: either by refining embeddings into a more linearly separable format or by applying effective non-linear reasoning.
+This causes the generative performance of most leading VLMs to be statistically no better than the LSC on their own visual embeddings.
+The models that surpass this ceiling do so via two strategies: by further refining representations into a more linearly separable format, effectively extending the bottom-up perception process, or by executing a non-linear decision logic that functions as a form of top-down reasoning.
+Strong evidence for this second pathway comes from the success of postfix tuning~\citep{li2021prefixtuning, lester2021the}, a method which by design cannot alter the initial representations.
+Furthermore, we demonstrate that when models restructure the visual manifold into a one-dimensionally linear geometry, these globally consistent structures encourage generalization on out-of-distribution compositional reasoning tasks.

-The discovery --- that reasoning, not perception, is often the main bottleneck --- motivates our investigation into unlocking this latent potential.
-We show the reasoning bottleneck is a solvable alignment issue.
-Through targeted parameter-efficient fine-tuning (PEFT)~\citep{hu2022lora}, we enable models to significantly surpass their initial LSC.
-The success of postfix tuning~\citep{li2021prefixtuning, lester2021the}, a methodological control that cannot alter visual representations, provides strong evidence that VLMs possess powerful, dormant reasoning pathways.